I’ve decided to add a category here for me to periodically review all of my favorite Woody Allen films. Because fuck you, that’s why.

 Generally, I’m not big on films with subtitles, but it worked well enough in this one segment of the film.

 4/ARE TRANSVESTITES HOMOSEXUALS?

-Lou Jacobi plays a seemingly normal middle-aged man who, while visiting a friend’s house, becomes tempted to train on the wife’s clothes, and then he has to duck out the window to avoid being caught, but then while on a the street a young punk snatches his purse, a bunch of bystanders run towards him, offering to help “her,” which is the last thing he wants.
+Lou Jacobi plays a seemingly normal middle-aged man who, while visiting a friend’s house, becomes tempted to try on the wife’s clothes, and then he has to duck out the window to avoid being caught, but then while on the street a young punk snatches his purse, a bunch of bystanders run towards him, offering to help “her,” which is the last thing he wants.
 It’s the escalation of events that makes this scene funny.

 5/WHAT ARE SEX PERVERTS?

 This is shot in black and white, on grainy film, made to look like we’re watching an old TV show from the early 50’s.
 It’s a game show called What’s My Perversion?, where Celebrity guests (the only one I recognized was Regis Philbin) have to try to figure out what sexual fetish someone has.
 I don’t have anything to say about this one, for whatever reason, it just wasn’t funny or interesting to me.
 When re-watching the film I always skip past this chapter.

 6/ARE THE FINDINGS OF DOCTORS AND CLINICS WHO DO SEXUAL RESEARCH AND EXPERIMENTS ACCURATE?